Close Icon

 Monkie is our solution.

-Monkie is a mobile AR game designed to actively engage children in the grocery shopping experience.
+Monkie is a mobile app designed to actively engage children in the grocery shopping experience.

 This game encourages children to help their parents by locating items on the shopping list.
 During this game, children can acquire knowledge about food and earn a small reward upon completing their grocery shopping adventure.